nadrane/blog/content/_posts/optimizing-elasticsearch-score-how-to-rank-similar-documents/index.md

 2. The Elasticsearch score is never drowned out.
 This point is subtle but distinct from the above point.
 We don't want a frequently used partner with the name `joe stevens` to outrank `joe smith` when the query is for `joe smith`.
 3. No one factor dominates the equation to calculate the resulting score.
 We consider both total interactions and time since last interaction equally (these could be weighted in a more sophisticated solution).

-### Other Domains
+## Other Domains

 You can apply these techniques to many other domains.

 For example, I suspect that hospital staff are more likely to look up patients who have upcoming appointments, a same-day appointment, or who have recently finished an appointment.
 You could write a function like the one we used to factor in the recency of interaction with our partners

-Or suppose you run an event website or Ticketmaster Eventbrite.
+Or suppose you run an event website like Ticketmaster or Eventbrite.
 I'm sure there's a correlation between the how soon an event is and how much user's care about it.
 You could write a scoring function that leverages this knowledge.

+Maybe you have an e-commerce site Amazon.
+It might be valuable to have a set of rules that determine which items are ranked above others.
+Perhaps affiliate products appear first?
+Maybe after that we sort by a combination of review rating and relevancy?

 _If you have search problems, I do [consulting](/hire-me) work and am currently looking for new clients.
 Please [contact me](mailto:nick@nickdrane.com) for more details._